pubnub/objective-c/iOS/README.md

 ### Who is "Here Now" ?

-As Presence provides a way to receive occupancy information in real-time, the ***Here Now** feature allows you enumerate current channel occupancy inforamtion on-demand.
+As Presence provides a way to receive occupancy information in real-time, the ***Here Now*** feature allows you enumerate current channel occupancy information on-demand.

 Two methods are provided for this: